University-of-Sheffield-EduTech/data-endpoint-gorilla.io/README.md

 ## Why haven't you made this into a proper site like Emma's tutorial?

-Mostly as a programmer, I am just lazy - if people would prefer a nice tutorial with pagination and so on, do let me know.
+Mostly as a programmer, I am just overworked (and a tad bit lazy with UX after I've solved a problem) - if people would prefer a nice tutorial with pagination and so on, do let me know and I'll see if I can make it better (I'm sticking this all into the README on Github to make everyone's lives easier for now).

 ## How can I get in touch with you?